 We have discussed the limitations of our identification strategy at length in section 3.
 In addition to those limitations, we note the following limitations of this study.
 First, we cannot distinguish between the various types of FGC the women in our sample report to have undergone or between the types of FGC they support.
 This matters because one can be in support of one type of FGC without necessarily being in support of another type.
-Second, the data we use only sampled women between the ages of 15 and 49, which means that we cannot possibly capture what either women younger than 15 or older than 49 or men think.
-This is important to consider because elderly women are often the ones performing FGC (Morrone et al., 2002), and so they may have an important influence in the persistence of the practice.
-Our findings, however, indicate that generally, either age has no impact on support for FGC or that support for FGC is decreasing in the age of respondents.
+Second, recall that the data we use only sampled women between the ages of 15 and 49, which means that we cannot possibly capture what women younger than 15 or older than 49 think.
+Additionally, we must remain agnostic about what men think about FGC.
+This is important to consider because elderly women are often the ones performing FGC (Morrone et al., 2002), and so they may have an important influence in the persistence of the practice-as one of our reviewers noted, women aged 15-49 are an important piece of the puzzle-but they are only one piece of it.
+Our findings, however, indicate that generally, either age has no impact on support for FGC or that support for FGC is decreasing in the age of respondents, up to age 49.
 Additionally, sampling men as well as women would allow studying intrahousehold decision processes regarding FGC (Alderman et al., 1995; Doss, 1995) as well the marriage market value of FGC (Wagner, 2014).

 Third, relative to other studies, we must remain agnostic about the three theories that have been developed to account for the persistence of FGC.
 The first of those theories, convention theory, states that FGC persists as a social norm (Mackie, 1996; Shell-Duncan and Hernlund, 2006; Hayford, 2005; Easton et al., 2003; Lightfoot-Klein, 1989).
-The second theory, feminist theory, posits that as women's rights expand, support for FGC should decrease (Easton et al., 2003; El-Dawla, 1999; Finke, 2006; Yount, 2002).
+The second theory, feminist theory, posits that as women's rights expand, support for FGC should decrease (Easton et al., 2003; El-Dawla, 1999; Finke, 2006; Yount,

+2002).
 The third theory, modernization theory, states that as a society modernizes, support for FGC should wane (Easton et al., 2003; Williams and Sobiesczyk, 1997).
-Fourth, and finally, as regards external validity, though our sample allows drawing inference about the persistence of FGC among all women aged 15 to 49 in 13 out of 15 West African countries, it is unclear whether our results apply to other countries-or even to West African women younger than 15 or older than 49.
+Fourth, and finally, regarding external validity, though our sample allows drawing inference about the persistence of FGC among all women aged 15 to 49 in 13 out of 15 West African countries, it is unclear whether our results apply to other countries where FGC is practiced-or even to West African women younger than 15 or older than 49.